 Read More: Movies So Bad That They Are Good

 6. Black Panther (2018)

-The action sequences are utterly breathtaking, some of the best committed to film in the last thirty years, with dynamic chases, stunts, and feats of courage and strength performed by Black Panther.
-Ryan Coogler, an unknown five years ago will move to the top of the A director list with this film, boldly directed with a confidence that was thrilling to see.
+The action sequences in this film are utterly breathtaking; some of the best committed to film in the last thirty years, with dynamic chases, stunts, and feats of courage and strength performed by Black Panther.
+Ryan Coogler, an unknown five years ago, will move to the top of the A director list with this film, boldly directed with a confidence that was thrilling to see.
 He remade Rocky with Creed (2015), refashioning the myth of Rocky Balboa in the film, and he brings that myth-making genius to this picture.

 Read More: Movies With the Best Visual Effects

 Superhero movies were doing quite okay.
 But it was the entry of one of the most critically acclaimed directors, Christopher Nolan, into the genre, that turned the genre into a phenomenon.
 And who can be more phenomenal than a superhero, who has, arguably, the largest number of fan-following in the world despite being devoid of any real superpowers, a.k.a.
 The Batman?
 With a highly regarded cast of Christian Bale (as Batman), Michael Caine (as Alfred Pennyworth) and Liam Neeson (as Ra’s al Ghul) and superb direction by Nolan, ‘Batman Begins’ walked us through the tortured path via which multi-billionaire Bruce Wayne became a vigilante from a parentless childhood and rose the character to be held with utmost respect.